 - The organization and landscaping of park areas in the interior of the island;

-- The restoration and contemporary outfitting of the former blacksmith's building (The Foundry), the administrative building (The Commandant’s House), and the old naval prison (nicknamed The Bottle);
+- The restoration and contemporary outfitting of the former blacksmith's building (The Foundry), the administrative building (The Commandant’s House), and the old naval prison (nicknamed The Bottle) and the warehouses;

 - The restoration and landscaping of the embankment of the Admiralteysky Canal and the island’s inner basin;